The Importance of Clinical Trials in Pharmaceutical Development

 The initial phase of a clinical trial is known as Phase I. This phase focuses on determining the safety and dosage levels of a new drug, medical device, or treatment.
 Researchers begin by administering the product to a small group of healthy volunteers or patients to monitor for any adverse effects and to establish an appropriate dosage range.
 By closely observing the participants, researchers collect vital information that informs future trials and helps ensure the safety of larger groups of patients in subsequent phases.

-See also The Role of Mobile Apps in Online Pharmaceutical Business
+See also The Impact of Healthcare Policies on the American Pharmaceutical Business

 Phase II Trials: Evaluating the Drug’s Effectiveness